-No dividends were declared, paid or proposed during the year ended December 31, 2019 (2018: nil).
+No dividends were declared, paid or proposed during the year ended December 31, 2020 and December 31, 2019.

 9. LOAN NOTES

 On November 20, 2017, the Company entered into a Note Issuance Agreement ("NIA") with its sole shareholder BID Euro Aggregator LP (the "Noteholder") for a total commitment of €1 billion to finance the acquisition of its debt portfolio.